ponmar/filedb/README.md

 This chapter describes how to upgrade from an earlier version of FileDB.

-- Download a new FileDB version
+- Download a new FileDB version to a new directory
-- Follow the installation chapter for the new FileDB version
+- Edit configuration for your needs (see config.py)
 - Copy your data (filedb.db) from the old FileDB directory to the new one

 Note that the database format should not be changed in future FileDB revisions, but the configuration file (config.py) may be changed.